Avian influenza in Victoria

 The two egg farms in the Lethbridge Restricted Area have been de-populated and disposal activities have been completed.
 Decontamination of these farms is underway.

-The third and most recently infected egg farm in the Lethbridge Restricted Area is currently being de-populated.
+The third infected egg farm in the Lethbridge Restricted Area has been de-populated and is currently being de-contaminated.

 The two turkey farms with low pathogenic H5N2 avian influenza have been de-populated and disposal activities have been completed.
-Decontamination of these properties is commencing.
+Decontamination of these properties is in progress.

 Agriculture Victoria is continuing to investigate the disease situation on the emu farm.
 Sick birds on the property are being euthanised to support effective disease control and animal welfare.
 It is too early to make any further statements, however, scoping work, and consultation with the emu industry is underway.